Moscow Nights (1935 film)

-Moscow Nights (released as I Stand Condemned in the United States) is a 1935 British drama film directed by Anthony Asquith and starring Laurence Olivier, Penelope Dudley-Ward and Harry Baur.
-The screenplay concerns a wounded officer who falls in love with his nurse.

-Based on a novel by Pierre Benoit, it is a remake of the 1934 French film of the same title.
+Moscow Nights (also known as Natacha; U.S. title: I Stand Condemned) is a 1935 British drama film directed by Anthony Asquith and starring Laurence Olivier, Penelope Dudley-Ward and Harry Baur.
+It was written by Erich Seipmann and Asquith, based on a novel by Pierre Benoit, and is a remake of the 1934 French film of the same title.
 Harry Baur was the only actor to reprise his role from the original.
 It was shot at Denham and Isleworth Studios, both controlled by Alexander Korda's London Films.
 The film's sets were designed by the art director Vincent Korda.
 It was released in the United States by United Artists.

+The screenplay concerns a wounded officer who falls in love with his nurse.

 Plot

 During the First World War, a wounded Russian officer, Captain Ignatoff, falls in love with his nurse.
 Matters are complicated by the fact that she is already engaged to a wealthy merchant.